-When fall term ends, students travel to New York City -- "the mecca of art" -- to study at the New York Studio School.
-For just over two weeks, students attend lectures from art historians and artists, work intensively on drawing and painting in their own studio space, visit galleries and museums, and give a presentation on a painting of their choice.
+When fall term ends, students travel to New York City — "the mecca of art" — to study at the New York Studio School.
+For just over two weeks, students attend lectures from art historians and artists, work intensively on drawing at the NYSS, and painting in their own studio space, visit galleries and museums, and give a presentation on a specific work of art of their choice.

 Program directors Lynette Lombard and Tony Gant say visits to the galleries are some of the highlights of the program, describing class discussions of the art as "fantastic" and "charged."
 The plethora of artists (many of them Knox alumni), as well as the directors' connections with museums and art houses, allow students to be exposed to art as a way of life.
-Knox students have visited alums such as Katie Bell '08, Ryan Fitzgerald '04, and Jason Eisner '95.
+Knox students have visited alums such as Katie Bell '08 (pictured below with students in her studio), Ryan Fitzgerald '04, and Jason Eisner '95.